American Library Association: Political positions

 The ALA advocates positions on United States political issues that it believes are related to libraries and librarianship.
 For court cases that touch on issues about which the organization holds positions, the ALA often files amici curiae briefs, voluntarily offering information on some aspect of the case to assist the court in deciding a matter before it.
-The ALA has an office in Washington, D.C., that lobbies Congress on issues relating to libraries, information and communication.
+The ALA has a Public Policy and Advocacy office in Washington, D.C., that lobbies Congress on issues relating to libraries, information and communication.
 It also provides materials to libraries that may include information on how to apply for grants, how to comply with the law, and how to oppose a law.

 Intellectual freedom

 The primary documented expressions of the ALA's intellectual freedom principles are the Freedom to Read Statement and the Library Bill of Rights; the Library Bill of Rights urges libraries to "challenge censorship in the fulfillment of their responsibility to provide information and enlightenment."
 The ALA Code of Ethics also calls on librarians to "uphold the principles of intellectual freedom and resist all efforts to censor library resources."

 The ALA maintains an Office for Intellectual Freedom (OIF), which is charged with "implementing ALA policies concerning the concept of intellectual freedom," defined as "the right of every individual to both seek and receive information from all points of view without restriction.
 It provides for free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored."
 Its goal is "to educate librarians and the general public about the nature and importance of intellectual freedom in libraries."
 The OIF compiles lists of challenged books as reported in the media and submitted to them by librarians across the country.

-Since January 2016, the OIF has been headed by James Larue.
-Larue is the third director of the office, having succeeded Barbara M. Jones, former University Librarian for Wesleyan University and an intellectual freedom advocate and author.
-Jones had assumed the position in December 2009; prior to that, the first director, Judith Krug, had headed the office for four decades, until her death in April 2009.
+The first director, Judith Krug, headed the office for four decades, until her death in April 2009.

 In 1950, the Intellectual Freedom Committee, the forerunner of the OIF, investigated the termination of Ruth W. Brown as librarian of the Bartlesville Public Library, a position she held in the Oklahoma town for 30 years.
 Brown's termination was based on the false allegation that she was a communist and that she had as part of the library's serials collection two left wing publications, The New Republic and The Nation.
 The ALA support for her and the subsequent legal case was the first such investigation undertaken by the ALA or one of its state chapters.